 8. Be Confident

-And most importantly, tell them that people who actually care for each other do not go out of their way to hurt one another.
+Let them know that their comments are hurtful and cause a toxic relationship destined to fail.
+Tell them that people who care for each other do not go out of their way to hurt one another.

 10. Know That It’s Not Your Fault

-And while it may be impossible to imagine right now, forgiving your abuser can be one of the most healing decisions you can ever make.
+Emotional abuse is a disorder of the abuser, not the victim.
+While it may be impossible to imagine right now, forgiving your abuser can be one of the most healing decisions you can ever make.

 11. Find Things That Make You Happy